 Nolin, a former beauty-pageant winner and a model on TV’s “The Price Is Right,” always has been athletic, playing basketball, volleyball and softball in high school.
 (As the tallest girl, she was much in demand.)
 Before her pregnancy, Nolin did step aerobics and light weight work and walked on her home treadmill, in addition to yoga.
 She continued shooting “Baywatch” until she was 31/2 months along and posed for her 1998 calendar at almost four months.
 “I really didn’t begin showing until then,” she says.

+Back to the beach.
 Of course, getting back to “Baywatch” shape might be a little more challenging, especially because she’ll be on the set the first week in August — two months after giving birth.
 She plans to take Gurmukh’s postpartum yoga classes and do cardio exercise.
 “I’ll ask for a lot of close-ups and chest-up shots for the first eight weeks on ‘Baywatch,’” adds Nolin, who plays tough-as-nails lifeguard Neely on the show.
 When she is ready physically, Nolin will add weight work and ab crunches back into her routine.
 For now, yoga’s the ticket.
 The nine moves that follow are designed to provide a total-body stretch-and-strengthen routine and to help ease pregnancy discomforts and prepare you for labor and delivery.
 Yoga is safe for pregnant women as long as they observe a few cautions, says Mary Pullig Schatz, M.D., author of Back Care Basics: A Doctor’s Gentle Yoga Program (Rodmell Press, 1992).
 “There are three [things] to avoid while pregnant: Don’t overstretch; avoid supine positions in the second half of pregnancy; and don’t do inverted poses such as headstands and shoulder stands,” Schatz says.